Azure-Samples/azure-batch-samples/CSharp/ArticleProjects/ApplicationInsights/README.md

 FileToStage applicationInsightsWindowsServerDll = new FileToStage(AIWindowsServerName, stagingStorageAccount);
 ```

-> Th FileToStage method is a helper function in the code
+> The FileToStage method is a helper function in the code
 > sample that allows you to easily upload a file from local disk to an
 > Azure Storage blob.
 This is later referenced downloaded to a Compute Node
 > and referenced by a task.